hyosung11/Launch-School/Courses/journal.md

 12:02 Studying on and off for the last three hours.
 Some problems seem so much easier the third time around and others still seem hard.
 Use PEDAC.
 It's my friend.

 12:24 Time to get our Christmas tree and lunch.

+13:52 We got a nice tree from Home Depot and lunch from McDonald's.
+Back to coding before my PT appointment.

+14:21 Doing variations on Valid Parentheses problem.
+I see how knowing more can make your code more concise.